sripoojitha-mandali/Social-emotion-classification/README.md

 ## Conclusion
 We successfully developed a novel hybrid neural network model, enhancing the accuracy and interpretability of social emotion classification, guided by supervised learning techniques.

+WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK